Dgame/php-dto/README.md

 ## Validation

 You want to validate the value before it is assigned?
-No problem.
+We can do that.
 There are a few pre-defined validations prepared, but you can easily write your own by implementing the `Validation`-interface.

 ### Min